 - ½ cup dark brown sugar

-- Preheat oven to 350 degrees and adjust oven rack to the center position.
-Grease a bundt pan very well, set aside.
+- Preheat oven to 350°F. Grease and flour a bundt pan very well, set aside.

 - In a large bowl, beat butter until smooth with no lumps.
 Add sugar and beat until fluffy and fully combined, scraping down as needed, about 2 minutes.